 A dangling reference is a reference to an object whose lifetime has ended due to explicit deallocation or the stack frame in which the object resided has been freed due to exiting the dynamic scope.
 The memory for the object may be reused; therefore, any access through the dangling reference may affect an apparently arbitrary location of memory, corrupting data or code.

 This description concerns the former case, dangling references to the heap.
-The description of dangling references to stack frames is .
+The description of dangling references to stack framescan be found in 6.33 Dangling reference to stack frame [DCM].
 In many languages references are called pointers; the issues are identical.

 A notable special case of using a dangling reference is calling a deallocator, for example, free(), twice on the same pointer value.
 Such a “Double Free” may corrupt internal data structures of the heap administration, leading to faulty application behaviour (such as infinite loops within the allocator, returning the same memory repeatedly as the result of distinct subsequent allocations, or deallocating memory legitimately allocated to another request since the first free()call, to name but a few), or it may have no adverse effects at all.

-Memory corruption through the use of a dangling reference is among the most difficult of errors to locate.
+Memory corruption through the use of a dangling reference is among the most difficult errors to locate.

 With sufficient knowledge about the heap management scheme (often provided by the OS (Operating System) or run-time system), use of dangling references is an exploitable vulnerability, since the dangling reference provides a method with which to read and modify valid data in the designated memory locations after freed memory has been re-allocated by subsequent allocations.